 Dean Walsh enters his fourth season as head coach of the Valkyries Basketball program for the 2018-19 season.

 2017-18 was a season of excellence for Walsh and the Valkyries, improving their win total to a Division II program record nine games.
+His total of 21 wins is the most by a coach at Converse.
 During the campaign the Purple and Gold led the nation in free throw attempts per game and was 19th in the nation in turnovers forced per game.
 Last year's team set school records for steals in a season, assists in a game (28 vs. Bob Jones), steals in a game (19 vs. Lees-McRae), free throws made (33 vs. Lees-McRae), three-pointers made (12 vs. Bob Jones), and single game field goal percentage (50.8% vs. Bob Jones).

 In his first season at the helm during the 2015-16 season, Walsh improved the win total to a Division II record seven games.
 Walsh coached Bri James to a Conference Carolinas Third Team All-Conference selection.
 Team finished fourth in rebounds per game (40.8) in Conference Carolinas.
 Team led the conference in blocks per game at 4.9 per game while finishing 18th in the nation in the category.
 Team finished 39th in the nation in total blocked shots (127).
 Team finished 37th in the nation in turnovers forced with 19.5 per game.